googleapis/gcs-resumable-upload/README.md

 - Type: `function`
 - *Optional*

-Custom function returning a boolean inidicating whether or not to retry an error.
+Custom function returning a boolean indicating whether or not to retry an error.

 ##### config.chunkSize